Understanding your blood

 Finger-prick - this relates to using a lancet to prick your finger so that a sample can be collected.
 There are some limitations in terms of what can be tested with a finger-prick sample.

 Dry spot - similar to a finger-prick test, you prick your finger and drop a few drops of blood onto a dry spot card that dries out the sample ready for processing.
 This sample collection also has limitations in what it can be tested for.

 Blood tests can help detect a wide variety of things, from knowing what your cholesterol or iron levels are to understanding how your organs are functioning or what your blood sugar levels are, your blood can tell you a lot about your health.

-Cardiovascular Disease – by testing the factors that may results in heart disease, such as your cholesterol, you get an overview of what areas to focus on to reduce the risk.
+Cardiovascular Disease - by testing the factors that may result in heart disease, such as your cholesterol, you get an overview of what areas to focus on to reduce the risk.

 Diabetes - knowing your HbA1c, blood sugar level, can give you an indication if you are at risk of developing types 2 diabetes.
 With the number of people developing type 2 diabetes increasing this is an important test to know before reaching that stage.

 Thyroid Function - testing your thyroid gland will give you an indication if your thyroid gland is imbalanced by testing to see if it is overactive or underactive enabling the proper treatment to be advised.